ethtri/SnapCase_App/docs/PROMPT_TEMPLATE.md

 - One worktree per task; no duplicate worktrees or resets.
 - Do not touch others' stashes; new stashes use `git stash push -m "<TaskID> context"` and are logged in `PROGRESS.md`.
 - No secrets committed to the repo; keep secrets in env only.
+- Lint/config: if ESLint config is missing or mismatched, restore from `origin/main` (e.g., `git checkout origin/main -- .eslintrc* package.json package-lock.json`) and stop if still missing.
+Do not scaffold new configs.

 Tasks / DoD
 - [list scoped tasks and Definition of Done for this prompt]